BUNION DR

 Bunions have a way of disrupting the natural structure of your feet, which can ultimately impact your gait.
 When the bones start to shift out of alignment, the weight distribution across your foot becomes irregular, and this often leads to aches and discomfort.
 But that’s not all; it can also cause you to change your walking pattern, which can create more severe complications like knee and hip pain.

-Can Bunion Cause Pain on Top of Foot?
+Can Bunion Cause Pain On Top Of Foot?

 Although bunions are generally linked to the pain and discomfort experienced in the joint situated at the base of the big toe, they can also elicit pain on the top of the foot.
 This is due to the fact that bunions can interfere with the natural structure of the foot, leading to bone displacement and uneven weight distribution.